samiragarwala/autism_prediction/README.md

-# autism_prediction_cnn
+# Autism Prediction
-Prediction of autism using fMRI scans
+Prediction of autism using fMRI scans and phenotype data through Deep CNNs, AutoEncoders and Regression